The Caine Mutiny poster

 The inciting incident occurs at 14 minutes when Captain Queeg arrives to take command of the Caine, replacing the easygoing DeVriess with a rigid, by-the-book martinet who immediately demonstrates his obsessive nature and undermines crew morale with petty regulations..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Keith actively chooses to side with Keefer and Maryk in their growing conviction that Queeg is unfit for command, crossing from loyal junior officer to participant in questioning his captain's competence., moving from reaction to action.
+This illustrates the protagonist's commitment to Keith actively chooses to side with Keefer and Maryk in their growing conviction that Queeg is unfit for command, crossing from loyal junior officer to participant in questioning his captain's competence., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat During target practice, Queeg orders the ship in a full circle while frozen with indecision, nearly causing a collision.
+Notably, this crucial beat During target practice, Queeg orders the ship in a full circle while frozen with indecision, nearly causing a collision.
 Maryk shows Keith his detailed medical log of Queeg's erratic behavior.
 The stakes are raised: they now have documentation that could justify relief of command, but using it means mutiny., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 91 minutes (74% through) represents the emotional nadir.
 Here, Maryk relieves Queeg of command during the typhoon, with Keith supporting him as witness.
 The moment they've dreaded has arrived - they've committed mutiny.
-Everything they knew, their careers, their honor, their freedom - all of it dies in this moment., indicates the protagonist at their lowest point.
+Everything they knew, their careers, their honor, their freedom - all of it dies in this moment., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 79% of the runtime.
 Greenwald takes the case and develops a strategy: put Queeg himself on trial by exposing his mental instability.
 The defense will argue that relieving Queeg was justified under Article 184 - not mutiny, but medical necessity., demonstrating the transformation achieved throughout the journey.